slendium/localization/README.md

 }
 ```

-## Post-processing
-Work in progress.

-## Fallback values
-Work in progress.

 ## Pluralization
-Pluralization has been left out of this standard, but may be added later if a good case can be made.
+Pluralization is not a part of this library.